 These sessions are restricted to Integration Authority Board Members only.
 If you are an existing or a new IJB member, you are invited to join a “live” online interactive session where you will join other IJB members across the country to explore the key points covered in the Introduction to Integration videos and share your local experiences of integration.
 The intention is to leave the session with a clear idea about how to take up your role and enable the integration of health and social care services for your local population.
-Follow the link here to sign up for the session.
+Prior to the session, please watch the Introduction to Integration video above to be fully prepared for the session.
+Email us to sign up for the session.

 The Improvement Service is the national improvement organisation for local government in Scotland.

 Their purpose is to help councils and their partners to improve the health, quality of life and opportunities of all people in Scotland through community leadership, strong local governance and the delivery of high quality, efficient local services.

 The Scottish Government commissioned an Independent Review of Adult Social Care in Scotland.
 The aim of the review was to recommend improvements to adult social care in Scotland.
 The Independent Review concluded at the end of January 2021 the Scottish Government has accepted the findings in the report, and is already working to implement key recommendations.